cranberriez/DiscordClipSaver/docs/PURGE_IMPLEMENTATION_SUMMARY.md

 1. Select a channel from the dropdown
 2. Click "Purge Channel"
 3. Type the channel name to confirm
-4. Verify 24-hour cooldown works
+4. Verify cooldown is set (default 5 minutes)
+5. Try purging again - should show "Try again in X minute(s)"

 **Purge All Channels:**
 1. Click "Purge All"
 2. Type "DELETE ALL CHANNELS" to confirm
-3. Verify all channels are purged but bot stays
+3. Verify channels on cooldown are skipped
+4. Verify summary shows "Purged X channel(s), skipped Y on cooldown"
+5. Bot stays in guild

 **Purge Guild:**
 1. Click "Purge Guild"